 With the closure of the line in 1963, four locomotives were made available for preservation, with the fifth scrapped.
 Number 1 was donated to the Zeehan School of Mines now (West Coast Pioneers Museum), Number 2 was donated to the Tasmanian Transport Museum Society in Hobart, Number 3 remained in Queenstown for preservation, and Number 5 was donated to the Australian Railway Historical Society, and spent many years at the Menzies Creek Steam Museum, near Melbourne, Victoria

-Numbers 1, 3 and 5 have been restored to working order, as part of the restoration of the Queenstown to Strahan railway.
+All four locomotives have been returned from their previous locations and restored to working order as part of the restoration of the Queenstown to Strahan railway.

 DetailsBuilder: Dübs & Co; North British Locomotive Company |